TeriJacobs/ResponsiveEmailMarketingCampaign/README.md

 The strategy was to start with a mobile first design working my way to a larger screen.
 I also explored CSS grids, to incorprate it into the desktop view.

+All images and links were provided as an assignement in order for to provide the campaign.